fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Call Queue Timeout: 120 seconds
 - Call Queue Music: Default

-After waiting in the queue for 60 seconds, the caller becomes eligible for callback.
-However, as the default music is two minutes long, the call queue timeout occurs first and callback isn't offered.
+After a caller waits in the queue for 60 seconds, they become eligible for callback.
+However, since the default music is two minutes long, the call queue timeout occurs first, and callback isn't offered.

 Once a caller successfully requests a callback, the callback request is also subject to the call queue timeout configuration.
 If a callback request times out, the information about the caller is sent to the configured email notification address.